jsunsoftware/http-request/README.md

 HttpRequestBuilder.create(HttpMethod.PUT, "https://www.jsunsoft.com/").addDefaultHeader(headerName, headerValue).build();
 ```

 By default connection pool size of apache http client is 2.
-I changed the parameter to default value 128.
-For set custom value you can:
+I changed the parameter to default value to 128.
+To set custom value you can:
 ```java
 HttpRequestBuilder.create(someHttpMethod, someUri).maxPoolPerRoute(someIntValue).build();
 or